craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 ### Strength
 #### Athletics
 > Athletics is the application of strength onto physics, akin to the notion of "brute force".
-> Athletics is used by the 'Grapple' and 'Shove' Actions, and is usejn     0.
+> Athletics is used by the 'Grapple' and 'Shove' Actions, and while jumping or climbing.
 ### Dexterity
 #### Acrobatics
 > Acrobatics is the application of dexterity onto physics, leveraging it's laws in your favor.
-> Acrobatics is used while avoiding traps.
+> Acrobatics is used while avoiding traps, and while jumping.
 #### Manipulation
 > Manipulation is the application of fine motor skills onto an object to change the object's state.
 > Manipulation is used by the 'Unjam' Action, and in the use of some Equipment.